Performance and accountability reporting has been a part of the Pennsylvania State System of Higher Education since 2000.

 - Instructional Productivity (Optional)

-In 2010 PASSHE has embarked on a new strategic vision which has four primary drivers identified to shape the future direction of the universities and the system.
+In 2010 the State System embarked on a new strategic vision which had four primary drivers identified to shape the future direction of the universities and the system.

 - Transforming students and the learning environment